sagasu/JustEat/questions.md

    ],
    "Desires":[
        "Work with nice people",
-       "Work with in a company with a great culture",
+       "Work in a company with a great culture",
        "Have a good work life balance",
        "Pushing world forward",
        "Enjoy my time!"